This post may contain affiliate links. Please read our disclosure policy for more information.

 This may help you save money especially when you’re on a low income.
 I was able to redeem free gift cards to the stores I normally shop at, so this definitely helped me when I found it hard to make ends meet!

 I personally like using them to redeem free gift cards to Starbucks or Walmart!

 Yes, I admit I’m a sucker for Starbucks (even when I was a broke student with no money) and I won’t hide my guilty pleasures.

 Anyway, how it works is you get rewarded with cash through PayPal or free gift cards just by doing the things you normally do.
 That includes surfing the net, playing games, shopping online, and completing easy surveys.
 As you can see, I like choosing the gift card option instead of cash. 🙂

 Most of the survey sites I recommend offer gift cards to your favorite shops such as Amazon, Starbucks, Walmart, Target, and more.
-Click here to get your free gift cards today.
+Read here if you want to learn how to earn free gift cards online.

-3. Create a fail-proof budget that works for you.
+3. Create a fail-proof budget that works for low income earners.

 It’s time to create a budget for low income earners and still live rich on a small income!